0xPolycode/klaster-protocol-contracts/README.md

 ### How does it work?

-OTRC works through functions exposed on the multichain token itself.
+ORTC works through functions exposed on the multichain token itself.
 The process is the following:

-1. The user calls the `otrc` function on the multichain token.
+1. The user calls the `ortc` function on the multichain token.
 The function takes the following parameters:
     * Destination Chain - Chain ID of the destination chain on which the function will be executed
     * Contract Address - The address of the contract on the destination chain, on which the function will be executed
     * Function name - The name of the function on which the contract will be executed